Struldbrugg: Related myths

 Chinese Taoism placed the Island of the Immortals eastward from China, while Swift places the struldbruggs near Japan.

-The term struldbrug has been used in science fiction, most prolifically by Larry Niven, Robert Silverberg, and Pohl & Kornbluth to describe supercentenarians.
+The term struldbrug (with one "g") has been used in science fiction, most prolifically by Larry Niven, Robert Silverberg, and Pohl & Kornbluth to describe supercentenarians.

 Cited in Angela Thirkell's Jutland Cottage, Chapter 10, in a conversation between Dr. Ford and Mr. Macfadyen.
 (Moyer Bell, 1999)(ISBN 978155921273).